Four ways that adverse childhood experiences affect adults

 - Physical neglect: lack of physical necessities and basic needs like food, shelter, or clothing; parental incompetence.

-The original study found that around two-thirds of the people who took the questionnaire had experienced one or more ACE.
+The original study found that around two-thirds of the people who took the questionnaire had experienced one or more ACEs.
 About one-fifth of the respondents had experienced three or more ACEs.

-The results of the Adverse Childhood Experiences study were clear and sobering.
+The results of the Adverse Childhood Experiences study were clear and sobering, and are as follows:

-Heart disease, liver disease, diabetes, cancer, and strokes are all more common in adults with high ACE scores.
-Also, high scores often predict autoimmune diseases in women.
-This correlation may be partly due to the effect of chronic stress on developing brains.
+As a result of this physiological strain, heart disease, liver disease, diabetes, cancer, and strokes are all more common in adults with high ACE scores.
+Also, high scores (usually considered as a score of three and above) often predict autoimmune diseases in women.
+This correlation may be partly because of chronic stress on the participants’ developing brains during childhood.

-Being in a constant high stress response mode, can promote chronic inflammation, dampen a person's immune system, and impair their bodies' regular maintenance and rebuilding.
+Being in a constant high-stress response mode can promote chronic inflammation, dampen a person's immune system, and impair their bodies' regular maintenance and rebuilding.
 Stress hormones themselves can be disruptive to physical function in the long term.
-In addition, high-stress responses exhaust a great deal of energy, which, in turn, compromise other physiological functioning and routine processes.
+In addition, high-stress responses exhaust a great deal of energy, which, in turn, compromises other physiological functioning and routine processes.

-The effects of Adverse Childhood Experiences (ACEs) on adult mental health is perhaps less surprising than their effects on physical health.
+The effects of ACEs on adult mental health are perhaps less surprising than those on physical health.
 Many of us are familiar with the idea that our early experiences play a part in our adult mental health.
-What may be surprising, however, is that ACEs affect mental health in much of the same way they affect physical health—that is, by triggering actual physiological changes in our bodies.
+However, it may be surprising that ACEs affect mental health in much the same way they affect physical health—that is, by triggering actual physiological changes in our bodies.

 When a child experiences chronic, unsupported stress, it affects their genes, as we previously discussed.
-It also changes the shape of their brain.
-Excessive and ongoing exposure to stress hormones can trigger several changes at the cognitive level, including shrinkage of the parts of the brain that are responsible for learning and memory, under-development of the part of thebrain that processes fear, and deficits in decision making and impulse control centers.
+It also changes the physiological architecture of the brain.
+Excessive and ongoing exposure to stress hormones can trigger several changes at the cognitive level, including shrinkage of the parts of the brain responsible for learning and memory, under-development of the part of the brain that processes fear, and deficits in decision-making and impulse control centers.

-The biggest mental health risk for adults with high ACE scores is depression.
-People with high ACE scores suffer more depressive episodes, and it takes them longer to recover from these episodes.
-They are also more likely to commit suicide than the general population.
+The most significant mental health risk for adults with an ACEs score of three or more is depression.
+People with high ACEs scores can experience more depressive episodes, and it takes them longer to recover from them.
+They are also more likely to commit suicide than the general population*.
 The physical challenges of chronic stress in childhood and adulthood that we looked at earlier help to explain some of the prevalence of depression.

-In addition to depression, people with high ACE scores are also more likely to suffer from generalized mental distress than the general population.
-ACEs can contribute to the development of Post-Traumatic Stress Disorder.
+In addition to depression, people with high ACEs scores are more likely to experience generalized mental distress than the general population.
+ACEs can contribute to the development of post-traumatic stress disorder.

-Partly due to disrupted brain development, people with high ACE scores are more likely to engage in personally and socially risky behaviors.
-High ACE scores are associated with earlier and riskier sexual activities and higher rates of unintended pregnancies, as well as, smoking, alcoholism, and use of illegal drugs.
+Partially due to disrupted brain development, people with high ACE scores are more likely to engage in personally and socially risky behaviors.
+High ACE scores are associated with earlier and riskier sexual activities, higher rates of unintended pregnancies, smoking, alcoholism, and illegal drug use.

-As we discussed in the physical and mental health sections, the chronic, unsupported stress of ACEs can cause physical changes to our brains.
-The chronic stress of ACEs can inhibit the development of decision-making and impulse control centers.
-This leaves adults with high ACE scores more susceptible to potentiallyunsafe activities, as excessive use of drug and/or alcohol.
+As discussed in the physical and mental health sections, chronic, unsupported stress among ACEs can cause physical changes to our brains.
+Chronic stress can inhibit the development of decision-making and impulse control centers.
+This can leave adults with high ACE scores more susceptible to potentially unsafe activities, such as excessive drug and/or alcohol use.